NGEET/fates-docs/docs/source/fates_tech_note.rst

 space allocated to each PFT may be split into one or more patches based on disturbance history.
 Each patch has a PFT label, and only that PFT is allowed to grow on the patch.
-Cohorts of agiven PFT compete against each other for canopy access and thus light.
+Cohorts of a given PFT compete against each other for canopy access and thus light.

 No competition without prescribed biogeography mode